existancepy/bss-macro-py-experimental/docs/customcontent.md

     "xl": 2
 }
 ```
-Here is an example of a custom sizing map (cornerxe_lol.py)
+Here is an example of a custom size (cornerxe_lol.py)

 ```python
 if sizeword.lower() == "xs":